Last updated: June 24, 2026 to reflect the new location of the Final Standards

 The initial section of this primer provides a simplified description of the ad request and bid response process.
 Subsequent sections build on the simplified example to provide further detail and real-world use cases.

-This document is open for Public Comment until February 27, 2026.
+This document was open for Public Comment until February 27, 2026.
 Comment can be made by emailing techlab@iabtechlab.com.